The House from a circa 1910 postcard

 Garden & Outbuildings: Phoenix Park, today the largest city park in Europe, was the former Royal Deer Park, of which Nathaniel Clements was ranger and master of the game.
 The Park's name comes from a corruption of the Gaelic "Fionn Uisce," meaning "bright water," from a spring which rises near the Phoenix Column.
 The Park was planted with trees in 1747 on orders of Lord Chesterfield, who was viceroy at the time.
 A tree in the Park marks the spot where, on the evening of May 6, 1882, Lord Frederick Cavendish, the newly-appointed chief secretary and his assistant, Thomas Burke, were stabbed to death with an amputation knife.
 The Park is open to the public at all times.
 Formal gardens were installed by Decimus Burton, 1840-41.
 The House is today situated in the 1,752 acres of Phoenix Park.

 Past Seat of: Nathaniel Clements, 18th century; Robert Clements, 1st Earl of Leitrim, 18th-19th centuries.

 Primary Current Ownership Use: Other

-Ownership Details: The official residence of the President of Ireland
+Ownership Details: Since 1938 the official residence of the president of Ireland